 Subpar lounge in Cairo, unusual meal timing, limited bedding, odd lavatory restrictions, buggy inflight entertainment with limited content.

-Following a busy week at the Dubai Air Show, it was time to make my way back to New York.
-Emirates would have been the obvious pick, but we’ve already reviewed the carrier’s business and first class a number of times, so I searched for something a bit more … off the beaten path … for the journey home.
+Following a busy week at the 2019 Dubai Air Show, it was time to make my way back to New York.
+Emirates would have been the obvious pick, but we’ve already reviewed the carrier’s business and first class a number of times, so I searched for something a bit off the beaten path for the journey home.

 Considering the mixed reviews — plus the fact that it’d be my first time flying a dry airline — EgyptAir’s new 787-9 Dreamliner seemed like an excellent candidate, so that quickly became my pick for a ride home.

-There wasn’t any award availability on the flights I needed, but there ended up being an outstanding cash fare: just $1,216 (about £930), including the flight from Dubai (DXB) to Cairo (CAI), a free overnight stopover in Egypt and the long-haul leg to New York-JFK.
-United no longer publishes an award chart, but had there been saver availability, I likely could have booked this itinerary for 85,000 miles, or 82,500 miles via Aeroplan.
+There wasn’t any award availability on the flights I needed, but there ended up being an outstanding cash fare: just $1,216 (£998), including the flight from Dubai (DXB) to Cairo (CAI), a free overnight stopover in Egypt and the long-haul leg to New York-JFK.
+United’s site also shows this itinerary available for 85,000 miles, while on Aeroplan you can find it for 82,500.

-Since I was traveling on a paid flight, I was eligible to earn miles.
-I credited the trip to United MileagePlus, earning 100% redeemable miles and Premier Qualifying Miles, helping get me closer to additional PlusPoints, since I’ve already requalified for Premier 1K.
+Additionally, since I was travelling on a paid flight, I was eligible to earn miles.
+I credited the trip to United MileagePlus, earning 100% redeemable miles and Premier Qualifying Miles.

 After a pleasant stay at Mena House near the pyramids, I took an hourlong Uber ($17, including tip) to CAI, arriving around 8:45 a.m. and giving me time to explore ahead of my scheduled 10:25 a.m. departure.
 Cairo Airport has security checkpoints before you can access the check-in desks, and you need to show a passport and proof of travel to get through.